hyundai-robotics/doc-hrscript/5-moving-robot/9-colsense.md

-﻿# 5.9 colsense
+﻿# 5.9 `colsense`

-Robot language "colsense" is used for setting detection sensitivity in case of the function activated on.
+Robot language `colsense` is used for setting detection sensitivity in case of the function activated on.

-Users should set the function activation on/off and detection sensitivity in the TP menu. \[3: robot parameter &gt; 14: impact detection &gt; 1: Model-based collision detection \]
+Users should set the function activation on/off and detection sensitivity in the TP menu. `[F2: System] - 3: robot parameter - 14: impact detection - 1: Model-based collision detection`.

 ---